 Participatory research & learning approach

-RTI International conducts applied research and learning on market system resilience in developing countries to design and implement evidence based MSR programming that
+RTI International conducts applied research and learning on market system resilience to design and implement evidence based MSR programming that

 1. Adapts to local contexts